videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/introduction.md

 ## Introduction

-The `Meeting` class includes properties, methods and events for managing a meeting, participants, video, audio and share streams, messaging and UI customisation.
+The `Meeting` class includes properties, methods and events for managing a meeting, participants, video, audio and share streams, messaging and UI customization.

 import LinksGrid from '../../../../../src/theme/LinksGrid' import properties from '../data/properties.json'